 From the materials used to the hand-crafted quality of creation, a bespoke suit will last you years.
 Some even last a lifetime.
 The cut and style are classic and timeless.
 Hence, you won’t have to worry about getting one suit after another to keep up with the trends.

-Three Major Fittings in the Creation of a Bespoke Suit
+Three Major Fittings in the The Bespoke Suit Process

 In creating a bespoke suit, three important fittings should be done.